nadir/adobe-rpc/README.md

 - Macos support
 - Better error handling
-- Prevent app from exiting when Discord or any app is running.
+- Prevent app from exiting when Discord or any app isn't running.

 ## Contributing